 In October 2012, Michael was invited to perform at the opening night of the very first Irish bar in Port-au-Prince, on the island of Haiti called, ‘The Irish Embassy’.
 A once-in-a-lifetime experience, in which he also claims to have drank the very first pint of Guinness served in Haiti!
 Broadening his international audience once again, he was off to New York City during December 2012, where he performed at several venues in Manhattan and the Bronx, including the legendary ‘An Beal Bocht Café’.

 2013 was another monumental year, where on St. Patrick’s Day, Michael made an Irish-themed Canadian television appearance on CP24 Breakfast Channel, along with a few musician friends.
 Later that year in June, he seized the opportunity to perform in Las Vegas at the famous Rí Rá Irish Pub, Mandalay Bay Hotel during a week-long residency with The Danny Burns Band.
 During the summer of 2015, Michael and his band performed a well-received, rootsy, rollicking set at Toronto's Festival of Beer, sharing the stage with such top Irish acts as Hermitage Green and Delorentos.
 He has opened for Canadian Celtic Punk giants The Mahones and has performed shows in some of Toronto’s most legendary venues including the iconic Horseshoe Tavern, The Dakota Tavern & The Burdock Music Hall.
-His guitar has also brought him to such beautiful places as St. John's Newfoundland where he got to perform some gigs there over the past summer.
+His guitar has also brought him to such beautiful places as St. John's Newfoundland where he got to perform some gigs there during the summer of 2018.